-A: If you sign and return your proxy without making any selections, your shares will be voted "FOR" proposals 1, 2, and 3.
+A: If you sign and return your proxy without making any selections, your shares will be voted "FOR" the director nominees in proposal 1 and for proposals 2 and 3.
 If other matters properly come before the meeting, Messrs.
-Bruce R. Berkowitz and Park Brady will have the authority to vote on those matters for you at their discretion.
+Bruce R. Berkowitz and Jorge L. Gonzalez will have the authority to vote on those matters for you at their discretion.
 As of the date of this proxy statement, we are not aware of any matters that will come before the meeting other than those disclosed in this proxy statement.